 Researchers at the University of Berkeley found that gratitude “produces better mental health by shifting one’s attention away from toxic emotions, such as resentment and envy.”

-Thus, I decided to start my own gratitude journal.
+So, I decided to start my own gratitude journal.

 What is a Reverse Bucket List?